CareyCilyok/NinetyNine/README.md

 Driving an object ball off the table on any shot (except on the break) is a foul and ends the player’s frame.
-An un-pocketed object ball is considered to be driven off the table if it comes to rest anywhere other than the playing surface. balls driven off the table on the break shot will be spotted.
+An un-pocketed object ball is considered to be driven off the table if it comes to rest anywhere other than the playing surface. balls driven off the table on the break shot will be spotted as closely as possible to the foot spot.

 #### Equipment
 The use of break cues and jump cues is allowed.
 Use of template ("magic") racks is legal.